Mervodactyl/myPair/README.md

 The class calls for col-SIZE-SPAN : column-when it stacks like 'm d'-how many columns

 They also have a default of 30px gutters (15px on each side)

+__Extra Notes__

+*Look further into clearfix class and responsive utility classes for difficult layout issues*

+Offsets can potentially effect layouts in unexpected ways so be careful!